-When an entrepreneur decides it is time to start a new business, exploring the various business structures available is usually the first step taken.
-Unfortunately, most discover there is much confusion related to the differences in the DBA vs. LLC option.
+Once you’ve decided to start a new business, exploring the various business structures available is usually your first step.
+Unfortunately, for many there is a great deal of confusion regarding the differences in the DBA vs. LLC option.

 This post will cover: